OfficeDev/Office-Add-in-samples/Samples/excel-create-worksheet-from-web-site/README.md

 ![Sequence diagram showing an "Open in Microsoft Excel" button on your web site that creates a spreadsheet with your data which contains your add-in](./images/open-in-excel-overview.png)

+This sample implements the pattern described in [Create an Excel spreadsheet from your web page, populate it with data, and embed your Office Add-in](https://learn.microsoft.com/office/dev/add-ins/excel/pnp-open-in-excel)

 ## Applies to

 - Microsoft Excel